 One Final Note

 We know that there are many benefits and consequences of a future that includes autonomous trucking.
-It is not our intent to be all-inclusive here, but rather we hope to start the discussion and bring to light some of the things we believe need to be talked about.
+It is not our intent to be all-inclusive here, but rather we hope to start the discussion and bring to light some of the things we believe need to be discussed.

 We welcome your thoughts and comments.
 Contact Mike Roeth, NACFE Executive Director, at firstname.lastname@example.org with your concerns, thoughts and ideas on this subject and the role NACFE should play in the autonomous trucking future.